-We have audited the financial statements of SOHAR POWER COMPANY SAOG ("the Company"), a public listed company registered under the Commercial Companies Law of 18/2019 of the Sultanate of Oman, which comprise the statement of financial position as at 30 June 2019, and the related statement of profit or loss and other comprehensive income, statement of changes in equity, and statement of cash flows for the six months period then ended, and the notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of SOHAR POWER COMPANY SAOG (the Company), a public listed company registered under the Commercial Companies Law of 1974, as amended, (replaced by the Commercial Companies Law No. 18/2019) of the Sultanate of Oman, which comprise the statement of financial position as at 31 December 2019, and the related statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of SOHAR POWER COMPANY SAOG as at 30 June 2019, and its financial performance and its cash flows for the period then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of SOHAR POWER COMPANY SAOG as at 31 December 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).